ChrisGe4/learn-ai/Building-Systems-with-the-ChatGPT-API.md

 - Supervised learning (x->y) to repeateddly predict the next word.

 Two types of LLM
-- Base LLM: preducts next word, based on text training data.
+- Base LLM: predicts next word, based on text training data.
-- Instruction turned LLMm: Tries to follow instructions (ChatGPT)
+- Instruction tuned LLM: Tries to follow instructions (ChatGPT)

 From a Base LLM to an Instruction Tuned LLM
 1. first train a Base LLM on a lot of data